 All of Catherine Faherty’s books have recently been translated and published in Japanese.
 She is thrilled to return to Japan in April 2018 at the invitation of Tomoko Haramaki, long-time colleague and one of Japan’s foremost autism professionals.

 Today most will agree that such self-knowledge is essential, that children need to understand how and why they may feel different from others around them…and what it means.
 In the absence of accurate information, all sorts of wrong conclusions may automatically fill in the gaps, which negatively affects a person’s self-knowledge.
-Now the question has changed to “How do I tell my child that she is on the spectrum?”
-I have developed these guidelines in the years since 1990 when I first tried to explain autism spectrum disorder (ASD) to a 10-year-old boy, one of my former students.
-The method must be autism-friendly!
-These ideas are visually clear and orderly, and features the familiar process of sorting concrete pieces of information into two categories. more “10 Guidelines for Telling Your Child about ASD”
+Now the question has changed to “How do I tell my child that she is autistic?”
+I have developed these guidelines in the years since 1990 when I first tried to explain autism to a 10-year-old boy, one of my former students.
+The method you use must be autism-friendly!
+These ideas are visually clear and orderly, and features the familiar process of sorting concrete pieces of information into two categories. more “10 Guidelines for Telling Your Child about ASD”…

 July 25, 2017 at the University of North Carolina at Greensboro, Catherine Faherty provides training in Social Stories as part of the Summer Institute for North Carolina Public School Special Educators.

 Catherine Faherty has been working with autistic children and adults since the 1980’s.
 She has developed strategies and ideas for teachers, parents, children and adults.
 Here is a sampling of ideas, and things to think about.
 Check back monthly for new ideas.